Apply for a Marriage Licence

 Getting married outside Nova Scotia

 You can get married in Nova Scotia if you’re 19 or older and not currently married.
-You need a signed consent form if you’re 17 or 18.
-You can’t get married if you’re 16 or younger.
+If you’re 16 to 18, you can get married if you have written consent from your parents or guardians.
+You can’t get married if you’re 15 or younger.

 Both people getting married need to complete the Marriage Licence Application and Affidavit Form.
 The Affidavit Form needs to be witnessed by an authorized agent.
 If both parties are not available to apply in person, contact Vital Statistics.
 You can apply for a licence and get married in Nova Scotia even if you don’t live in the province.